jaredandrews/jaredandrewsdotcom_makingof/README.md

 This repo contains the source of [my website](http://jaredandrews.com).

+The site was built with [Pelican](https://github.com/getpelican/pelican).
+This repo contains the initial setup and customizing of a Pelican site.

 Each commit is associated with an article on the site itself.

 Article | Commit | Rendered